Students of Color

 The Dancers of Color Coalition aims to create a community of support, safety, and leadership for dancers of color.
 The club hosts weekly meetings and periodic events where the group discusses the aspirations and needs of dancers of color.

-Umoja is a Swahili word meaning unity & reflects the African saying "I am, because we are".
-This simple, yet powerful statement is what Umoja aims to embody.
-Although we are not an exclusive group and do open our doors to all of the Goucher community, we focus on the empowerment of the black students on campus.
+BSU.
+Unity.
+Togetherness.
+Family, Community Service.
+Goucher Black Student Union focuses on the empowerment of the black students on campus.
+However, we are not an exclusive group and do open our doors to all of the Goucher community.
 Our duty at Goucher is to provide a community that will help foster identity, self-worth, pride for our heritage, and fearlessness to initiate change.
-We recognize that without the support of our own community that success is difficult.
-It is only in accomplishing these goals and setting a foundation for ourselves will we be better equipped to empower the greater community around us.
+We recognize that without the support of our own community success is difficult.
+It is only in accomplishing these goals and setting a foundation for ourselves, that we will be better equipped to empower the greater community around us.
 It is in this unity that we welcome all to share in our experiences!

 ACS Scholars Program